JosephWick/hmmvp-okada/README.md

 ## Installation

+First you'll need to run `mkdir bin` and `mkdir lib`, then we can move onto compiling.

 This isn't a pretty way to do this but it's what I have at the moment

 Just copy and paste these two blocks into a shell